DPDK/dpdk/doc/guides/prog_guide/extend_intel_dpdk.rst

 Example: Using libfoo in the Test Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The test application is used to validate all functionality of the Intel® DPDK.
+The test application is used to validate all functionality of the DPDK.
 Once you have added a library, a new test case should be added in the test application.

 *   A new test_foo.c file should be added, that includes foo.h and calls the foo() function from test_foo().